picatz/whereisthis/README.md

     $ gem install whereisthis

-#### macOS Gem Install Note

-By default, macOS will not install the command-line application in the `/usr/bin/` directory; and if you're not using something like RVM and you're getting a permissions error, then this should work:

-    $ sudo gem install -n /usr/local/bin whereisthis

 ## Usage

 Useage is meant to be fairly straightforward.
 The application even defaults to a help menu.